-Once you do decide to make a reservation, click on the “Book It” button and enter your payment information.
+Once you do decide to make a reservation, click on the "Book It" button and enter your payment information.
 Major credit cards are accepted along with PayPal.
+If you want more credit, check out MoneyTips' list of credit card offers.
 Some debit cards work if they can be processed as credit cards.
 Newer payment forms such as Google Wallet may be available depending on your location — check the Airbnb site for updates.

 You are charged when the host confirms.
 Hosts are not required to accept your request, but if they choose to do so, then they are obligated to accept within 24 hours, otherwise the request is automatically rejected.